 Norfolk's Local Offer in development

-The Fen Rivers Academy is a Special school that we have proposed and has been sponsored by Catch22 Multi Academies Trust (MAT).
-The Academy will offer full time education and therapeutic support to 96 vulnerable children in the West Norfolk area, aged 4 to 16 years old that have been referred by the local authority as part of their duties to arrange SEN provision.
+The Fen Rivers Academy is a special school that we have proposed.
+It has been sponsored by Catch22 Multi Academies Trust (MAT).
+The academy will offer full-time education and therapeutic support to 96 vulnerable children in the West Norfolk area.
+The children aged 4-16 years old, will have been referred by us as part of our duties to arrange SEN provision.